How To Choose the Right Divorce Process For You

 Collaborative Divorce

-Word negotiation in red on a chalkboard, with mediation, permit, reconcile and other such words in chalk.Direct Negotiation/Co-Operative Divorce
+Word negotiation in red on a chalkboard, with mediation, permit, reconcile and other such words in chalk.

 Direct negotiation, or co-operative divorce, has many names and can take many forms.
 Unlike Collaborative Divorce, which follows a very specific, established process, “co-operative divorce” has no single set process.
 For that reason, some professionals don’t acknowledge co-operative divorce as a real divorce process.
 Yet, people use it all the time.

 What “online divorce” usually refers to is online document production.
-Instead of paying a lawyer to draw up your court documents, you go online, pay the online document production service, answer some questions, and your documents are produced for you.
+Instead of paying a lawyer to draw up your court documents, you go online, pay the online document production service, answer some questions, and then your documents are produced for you.

 Having a computer program produce your divorce documents is almost always cheaper than having a lawyer draft them.
-But, you get what you pay for.
+But you get what you pay for.

 No matter who drafts your documents, though, someone still has to file those documents in court and have a judge approve of them in order to finalize your divorce.